-Competency Area Definition Explanation Communication Ability to understand, define, and exchange information using a combination of visual, written, and verbal design methods, techniques and tools.
-Gather client information visually, verbally and/or in writing.
+Competency Area Definition Explanation Communication Ability to understand, define, and exchange information using a combination of visual, written, and verbal design methods, techniques and tools Gather client information visually, verbally and/or in writing.
 Manage information effectively, for a range of purposes and audiences, to reach agreement and present a design solution.
-Professional and Business Practice Ability to understand, define, and exchange information using a combination of visual, written, and verbal design methods, techniques and tools Behave with integrity.
+Professional and Business Practice Ability to understand, communicate, and demonstrate fair business practices while acting fairly.
+Behave with integrity.
 Act in the best interest of the client and the profession by using sound judgement and accountability in applying fair business practices.
 Codes and Regulations Ability to comply with laws and standards that protect the health, safety, and welfare of building occupants.
 Research and apply relevant local codes, environmental requirements, laws, standards, and regulations.
 Design Process Ability to analyze and synthesize programmatic information to develop suitable design solutions.
 Create, integrate and prepare designs and specifications for implementation of the design solution.
 Design Theory Ability to apply an understanding of design history, precedent, and research.
 Apply the principles and elements of design, design theories, and historical precedents to a design solution.
 Human Environment Ability to apply the psychology of human behaviour and experience within the design solution.
 Apply principles of comfort and well- being of occupants that supports the relationships between human needs, function, and the built environment.
 Products and Materials Ability to specify appropriate products and materials to meet the performance requirements of the design solution.
 Apply knowledge of the various properties and qualities of products and materials to form part of the design solution.
 Construction Ability to apply knowledge of construction and building systems to administer the design solution.
 Apply knowledge of the interrelationship of building systems within interior construction.
 Utilize contract documents to coordinate and convey design for budget, permit, and construction & administration to clients and other professionals.